Cindy Rogers

 User test quote

-The new design improved drop-off rates by 19%.
+The new design reduced drop-off rates from 30% to 19%.

 Further insights